↑ Back/Next ↑

 If you are a Culinary student, home cook, or a professional cook and you are looking for an all-purpose knife.
 Then I recommend an HRC of 56 to 58HRC.
 You can pretty much perform all tasks without worrying about chipping the blade.
 Since the steel is softer it will bend and can be honed with a honing rod.
 Yes, it is less sharp and the edge retention is not great.
 However, you need less maintenance and less care for the knives.

 They are all stainless and won’t chip.
 Easy to maintain and you don’t have to switch knives unlike Japanese knives for a certain task.
 Perfect for cooks that want to test different cuisines.

 Tip: It is important to know what cuisine you want to cover.
-Each cuisine has their own ”Chef’s knife type”.
-The Chinese cuisine use a Chinese all purpose cleaver instead of the western chef’s knife.
+Each cuisine has its own ”Chef’s knife type”.
+Chinese cuisine uses a Chinese all-purpose cleaver instead of the western chef’s knife.
 More information about types of knives can be found here.

 Most knives say just stainless steel without telling you what type of steel they use.
 The keyword is in ”stainless” it still stains but then ”less”.
 Most cheap knives or your local celebrity chef use the cheapest form of stainless steel for their own branded knives.
 They are overcharging you just for their heads on the package.
 I recommend the branded celebrity chefs knife only if they are on a huge 80% discount (especially when it is their own branded knife).
 So I would pay max $15 and then I still think I overpaid for it.
 Good for home use or as a beater knife.
 My recommended price point for stainless steel without telling you what type they use is $10.